That's the Way Love Is (Ten City song): Impact and legacy

 Alex Henderson from AllMusic said it "aren't simply about the beat and the track, but also the rich vocals that would have sounded great even if Ten City had gone a cappella."
 He noted that "these guys enthusiastically recall the great soul/disco of the mid- to late 1970s and make no secret of their love of that era."

-In 1995, British DJ Graham Gold picked it as one of his favourite songs, saying, "I used to play this at Gullivers.
+In 1994, British DJ Smokin Jo named it one of her classic cuts, saying, "I got this in 1989 when I was going out clubbing.
+It always got everybody in the club feeling up.
+It's such a happy vibe.
+No-one can knock that record."
+In 1995, another British DJ, Graham Gold, named it one of his favourite songs, adding, "I used to play this at Gullivers.
 The first time you ever hear Byron's voice you're sold – hook, line and sinker."
+In 1998, DJ Magazine ranked it number 57 in their list of "Top 100 Club Tunes".
 In 1999, the Chicago alt rock-soul group Poi Dog Pondering covered the song on their album Natural Thing.
 The group proceeded to remix the song several more times on their That's the Way Love Is (Re-Mix EP), which featured remixes by Maurice Josusah, Mike Dunn, Lego, Jesse De La Pena and Bunky.